History of public transport ticketing in New South Wales: Gallery

-Smart card ticketing
+Smart cards

 Tcard

-Tcard was a failed attempt to introduce an inter-modal stored-value transport smart card, similar to Hong Kong's Octopus Card system, originally intended to be in place before the 2000 Sydney Olympics.
+Tcard was a failed attempt to introduce an inter-modal stored-value smart card ticketing system, similar to Hong Kong's Octopus Card, originally intended to be in place before the 2000 Sydney Olympics.

-In 2007, the state government terminated the project and the $64 million investment had been written off.
-ERG Group and the independent regulator attributed some of the delays to CityRail's complex fare structure.

-A replacement system, based on smart card technology, was first announced by the Government of New South Wales in 1996, with hopes of a system to be in place before the 2000 Summer Olympics.
-Like the seamless transition from paper to magnetic stripe tickets, it was initially anticipated the full range of existing magnetic-strip tickets (including TravelPass periodicals) would be brought across to the new contactless-smart-card platform.
+The system was first announced by the Government of New South Wales in 1996.
+Like the seamless transition from paper to magnetic tickets, it was initially anticipated the full range of existing magnetic tickets (including TravelPass periodicals) would be transitioned across to the new smart cards.

-The Government put the project up for tender.
-Award of the contract was held up, due to legal action taken by an unsuccessful tenderer.
-As a result, the contract to install and operate the integrated ticketing project, or Tcard, as the plan became known, was finalised and awarded to the ERG Group at the end of 2002.
+The Government put the project up for tender, but the award of the contract was paused due to legal action taken by an unsuccessful tenderer.
+The contract to install and operate Tcard was finalised and awarded to the ERG Group in 2002.

 In 2005, a limited trial of the technology involving school children using the School Student Transport Scheme was undertaken, and expanded to cover all private-sector bus services in 2006.

-In a bid to smooth the introduction of Tcard, the government established the Public Transport Ticketing Corporation to oversee the project.
-The corporation commenced operations in July 2006.
+In 2006, in a bid to ease the transition to Tcard, the government established the Public Transport Ticketing Corporation.
 Originally slated for a 2007 introduction, the Tcard rollout timetable project was pushed back.
 Ridiculing the revised timetable, opposition transport spokesman Barry O'Farrell told Parliament that "The only smart move by the Minister for Transport is putting off implementation of the full operation of the Tcard until after the 2007 state election campaign."

-In mid-2006, the future of the project was in doubt as ERG Group was forced to borrow $14 million to prop up company finances.
+In the same year, the future of the project was in doubt as ERG Group was forced to borrow $14 million to prop up company finances.
 The government moved to renegotiate the contract, having already spent $54 million.